ivan-moto/30-seconds-of-kotlin/README.md

 Concatenates multiple maps into a single map, preserving the order of the passed in entries.

-> Note there is expensive list concatenation in this snippet.
+> Note: there is expensive list concatenation in this snippet.

 ```kotlin
 fun <K, V> merge(first: Map<K, V>, vararg others: Map<K, V>): Map<K, List<V>> =